 The stone blade is considered one of man’s earliest inventions, and it is credited for the fundamental change in human existence.
 Though humans quickly how to smelt iron, stone was used even earlier (probably as far back as 6000 years ago when man was created).
 The blade also provided man with a very functional tool to use for shaping other beneficial tools.

 Various designs and types of blades have since been developed for various utility purposes such as craftwork, food preparation (cutting, slicing, and chopping), outdoor sports, and many others, other than as a combat weapon for which it has been used for millions of years.
-One of the more popular among the modern blade designs is the Tanto blade.
+One of the more popular among the modern blade designs is the Tanto style blade.

 What are Tanto Blades

 The Tanto blade was invented, developed, and popularized in the late 1970s and early 1980s by the company Cold Steel, inspired by the famed Japanese craftsmanship and design.
 The blade is known for its great power and strength, quality pommel, and useful points.
-These elements all combine to contribute to the Tanto blade’s overall functionality and durability.
+These elements all combine to contribute to the Tanto style blade’s overall functionality and durability.

 Tanto Blade Advantages

-- Strength – Its strength is perhaps the most prominent advantage of a Tanto blade over other types of blades.
-Each Tanto knife is designed with a high point, as well as a flat grind.
+- Strength – Its strength is perhaps the most prominent advantage of a tanto blade purpose over other types of blades.
+Each Tanto knife is designed with a high tanto point, as well as a flat grind.
 This particular design structure makes for a very powerful tool that has the capability to puncture even very hard materials.
 The reinforced blade also makes it possible to use the knife for puncturing objects continuously without encountering problems such as snapping of the blade.
 Its quality also does not easily deteriorate with wear and tear even with frequent use.